Master of Public Administration

 REQUIREMENTS FOR ADMISSION

-Students are admitted each semester.
+Students are encouraged to apply in the fall semester, but are admitted each semester.
 The following criteria supplement the Graduate School criteria (see Categories of Admission).